chromium/crashpad/tools/mac/run_with_crashpad.md

  * **-h**, **--handler**=_HANDLER_

-   Invoke 'HANDLER' as the Crashpad handler program instead of the default, **crashpad_handler**.
+   Invoke _HANDLER_ as the Crashpad handler program instead of the default, **crashpad_handler**.

  * **--annotation**=_KEY=VALUE_